lawleyfall2019/110-fall2019/exercises/socialmediaExercise/onlinePresence.md

 At a minimum, your profile should contain your name, your photo, your RIT affiliation, a summary (which should talk about the types of jobs you’re interested in getting) and any technical skills that you currently have.
 If you have relevant professional experience, you should add it here, as well.

-When you’re finished, post a link to your profile in the [#linkedinprofiles](https://lawley-110-2017.slack.com/messages/C88SHC28Y) channel in Slack

 ## Part Two: How Much Does Google Know About You?

 Have you tried searching for any traces of yourself in Google?
 I want you to do that today.
 It's often not sufficient to just search for your name, because it's likely that you'll get a lot of "false hits."
 Here are some tips for how to narrow your search to find things specific to you: